Mixing solutions for the Muskat problem: Appendix

-The $L^2-norm$ of this function can be bounded in the same way we bound $k^{31d}_2(x)$ in \eqref{k31d} and $N(x)$ in \eqref{N}.
+The $L^2-norm$ of this function can be bounded in the same way we bounded $k^{31d}_2(x)$ in \eqref{k31d} and $N(x)$ in \eqref{N}.
 By taking a derivative with respect to $x$ we have

-The first term can be bounded as $N(x)$ in \eqref{N}.
-The second term can be bounded in the same way that $k^{31d}_2(x)$ in \eqref{k31d} and $N(x)$ in \eqref{N}.
-The last term can be bounded by using a similar strategy and using lemma \ref{psl}.
+The first two terms can be bounded exactly as we bound $N(x)$ in \eqref{N}.
+The third can be bounded in the same way that $k^{31d}_2(x)$ in \eqref{k31d} and $N(x)$ in \eqref{N}.
+The last term can be bounded by using a similar strategy, though a different pseudodifferential operator arises.

 \end{proof}